2017 National League Championship Series: Game 1

 Being without All-Star Corey Seager for the series, the Dodgers used journeyman Charlie Culberson at shortstop in Game 1 for just his second start of the season.

-Albert Almora hit a two-run home run off of Clayton Kershaw in the fourth inning.
+Albert Almora hit a two-run home run off Clayton Kershaw in the fourth inning.
 Cubs' starter Jose Quintana held the Dodgers offense to just one baserunner through four innings.
 However, the Dodgers tied the game in the fifth inning with a Yasiel Puig double and Culberson sacrifice fly after two consecutive walks.
-Chris Taylor and Puig hit solo home runs in the sixth and seventh off of Hector Rondon and Mike Montgomery, respectively.
+Chris Taylor and Puig hit solo home runs in the sixth and seventh off Hector Rondon and Mike Montgomery, respectively.
 With two runs batted in, Puig became the first Dodger to have three multi-RBI game in the team's first four postseason games since Dusty Baker in 1977.

-After Puig's home run, Culberson doubled and was tagged out at home trying to score on Justin Turner's single off of John Lackey.
+After Puig's home run, Culberson doubled and was tagged out at home trying to score on Justin Turner's single off John Lackey.
 Chicago manager Joe Maddon was ejected from the game by Home plate umpire Lance Barksdale after the Dodgers challenged the call, which was overturned upon video review and gave Los Angeles a 5–2 lead.
-Culberson was determined to have had his path to home plate blocked by Cubs catcher Willson Contreras before he had possession of the ball..
+Culberson was determined to have had his path to home plate blocked by Cubs catcher Willson Contreras before he had possession of the ball.

 Kershaw allowed four hits and two runs in five innings of work before the Dodgers bullpen held the Cubs hitless over the next four innings.
 Kenta Maeda earned the win, getting two groundouts and a lineout on five pitches.
 Kenley Jansen struck out all four batters he faced to earn his third save this postseason.

 Game 2

 In the second game, Jon Lester and Rich Hill each pitched four scoreless innings before allowing solo runs in the fifth, a solo homer by Addison Russell in the top half and a two-out RBI single by Justin Turner after a leadoff double by Charlie Culberson.
-The bullpens kept the game tied until the bottom of the ninth when Turner hit a walk-off three-run home run off of John Lackey after walks to Yasiel Puig off of Brian Duensing and Chris Taylor off of Lackey.
+The bullpens kept the game tied until the bottom of the ninth when Turner hit a walk-off three-run home run off John Lackey after walks to Yasiel Puig off Brian Duensing and Chris Taylor off Lackey.

 It was the Dodgers' first walk-off homer in the post-season since Kirk Gibson's homer in game one of the 1988 World Series, exactly 29 years prior.